Local Making Place

 circular value chains in the Wadden area

-Together with Stichting SintJan in Kloosterburen and De Graanrepubliek in Bad Nieuweschans, House of Design is investigating the possibilities of circular value chains around a number of raw materials in North and East Groningen.
+Together with De Graanrepubliek in Bad Nieuweschans, de Holm in Den Andel and Werkplein Ability, House of Design is investigating the possibilities of circular value chains around a number of raw materials in the Waddenarea in the province of Groningen.

 New business models

 The agricultural and fishing sector is now primarily focused on the food & feed market.
 By supplementing this with a product market, we create opportunities for new revenue models.
 We investigate the possibilities of algae, seaweed, sludge and chitosan, straw, elephant grass, flax and hemp, among other raw materials.